rreece/rreece.github.io/outline-of-philosophy/invitation.md

 Philosophy of science asks:

--   What is science?
+-   What is *science*?
--   Do the diverse inquiries called "science" have an underlying, universal, scientific method, and if so, what is it?
+-   Do the diverse inquiries called "science" have an underlying, universal, *scientific method*, and if so, what is it?
--   How can we tell science from not science, and what is pseudoscience?
+-   How can we tell science from *not science*, and what is *pseudoscience*?
--   Is science a way of producing knowledge?
+-   Is science a way of producing *knowledge*?
-    And if so, are there other ways of knowing?
+    And if so, are there other ways of *knowing*?
 -   What should we say of the products of science?
-    In particular, does science make any progress at revealing or approximating truth?
+    In particular, does science make any *progress* at revealing or approximating *truth*?
 -   Where has science taken us, and where is it going?

 In our modern information age,